How galaxy properties vary with filament proximity in the SIMBA simulations: Simulations and Analysis

 We will further consider the impact of the environment on central and satellite galaxies separately.
 Centrals are taken to be the most massive galaxy within its halo, and with few exceptions typically lie within the inner 10-20\% of their halo.
 Satellites can be impacted by distinct physical processes such as ram pressure and tidal stripping, and although such processes have traditionally been associated with group and cluster environments, it is possible that the denser and hotter environment around filaments could also have an impact.

 Figure~\ref{cen_sat_loc} shows the stellar mass distribution of satellites (blue dots) and central galaxies (red dots), with respect to the distance to the closest filament, for redshifts $z=0,1,2$ (upper left to right panels).
-Corresponding probability distributions of satellites and centrals are shown in lower panels Corresponding lower panels show the probability distribution of satellites (blue curve) and centrals (red).
+Corresponding lower panels show the probability distribution of satellites (blue curve) and centrals (red).
 The upper mass threshold, visible most noticeably in the $z=0$ upper left plot, comes from the aforementioned halo mass cut at $M_h<10^{13}M_\odot$.

 Overall, central galaxies skew to be more massive towards the filament spine.
 At short distances, only small satellites remain.
 The immediate proximity of filaments ($d \lesssim 0.1$~cMpc) shows high-mass centrals accompanied by their respective low-mass satellites in the low-redshift Universe, while this distribution appears to be more spread out at redshift $z = 2$, indicating a dynamical evolution of the satellite population.
 At all redshifts, the satellites distribution peaks at $<1$~cMpc from the closest filament, while for centrals the corresponding peak is at a few cMpc.
 This reflects the trend of the halo occupation distribution with $M_*$, since $M_*$ is well correlated with $M_h$~\citep[e.g.][]{Cui2021} and the halo occupancy rises quickly towards higher $M_h$.
 These galaxies represent the sample that we will use for the majority of the analysis that we discuss next.